+A Delaware corporation may eliminate the right of shareholders to act by written consent by amendment to its certificate of incorporation.
 A director of a Cayman Islands company is in the position of a fiduciary with respect to the company and therefore it is considered that he owes the following duties to the company:

-- a duty to act bona fide in the best interests of the company, - a duty not to act illegally or beyond the scope of his powers; - a duty not to put himself in a position where there is an actual or potential conflict between his personal interest and his duty to the company.
+- a duty to act bona fide in the best interests of the company, - a duty not to act illegally or beyond the scope of his powers; and - a duty not to put himself in a position where there is an actual or potential conflict between his personal interest and his duty to the company.